 1. Squealing or chirping sound from the front side of the car

-- If squealing or chirping sounds coming from the front side of the vehicle, then there are more chances of the belt failing.
+- If squealing or chirping sounds come from the front side of the vehicle, then there are more chances of the belt failing.
 It is due to misalignment or slipping of the belt from the pulley.

 - This issue can solve by replacing the new serpentine belt.

 - If the serpentine belt fails, it stops the working of power steering and air conditioning.
 So the engine will take more time to cool down.

 - Due to this, our car will not work or start easily.
 Preventive action is a must while driving a car.

 - As the serpentine belt fails, then any part or peripheral devices will not work.
 The main fact is that serpentine gives the power to cool the engine via a water pump.